Watch FAQs: What is A Watch Bezel Used for?

 Yacht-Timer Bezel

 In regatta racing or yachting, a yacht-timer bezel is mostly used.
 The yacht-timer bezel functions primarily as a countdown timer, with a scale ranging from ten to one.
-The start of the countdown to race time is signalled by a horn in boat racing.
+The start of the countdown to race time is signaled by a horn in boat racing.
 The crew's objective is to prevent passing the starting line before the second signal, which starts the race.
 Typically, the timers will display the amount of time till the race begins.

 Frequently Asked Questions